BL0CK-X/theblockchainapi-typescript-wrapper/SolanaNFTApi.md

     sellerFeeBasisPoints: 0,
     creators: ["The Public Key Corresponding to The Seed Phrase, Path, and Passphrase Provided"],
     share: [100],
+    mintToPublicKey: "The public key of the wallet provided",
     network: "devnet",
   },
 };